DCOR-dev/ckanext-dc_view/README.rst

 - A default view for RT-DC (mimetype) resources
 - A background job that generates the preview image
+- A background job that uploads preview images to the S3 object store
 - A route that makes the preview image available via "/dataset/{id}/resource/{resource_id}/preview.jpg"